-The funny thing, though, is that mediation was never my thing.
-It never worked for me as a practice.
+The funny thing is that mediation was never my thing.
 Sitting, as Natalie Goldberg calls it, has never done the job for me.

 Writing does it

-Writing has.
+Writing has, though.
 Every.
 Single.
 Time.
-I have never been in the process of writing and not felt it as a spiritual practice.
+I have never been in the process of writing and not felt it as a kind of spiritual practice.
 Even grocery lists do that for me.

-Whenever I write, be it on a computer or with pen and paper, I feel a connection to something I cannot describe in words.
-Something I believe is my spirit connecting me with first my soul, and then everything.
+Whenever I write, I feel a connection to something I cannot describe in words.
+Something I believe is my voice connecting with my soul — and then everything.

-Had it not been for Natalie Goldberg I don't think I would have understood that writing can be a spiritual practice.
-That I don't have to sit on the mat to practice.
-All I have to do is write.
-She taught me that through her books.
+Had it not been for Natalie Goldberg I don't think I would have understood that writing can be a practice in its own right.
+That I don't have to sit on the mat to practice, but that pen and paper is all I need.